CenturyLinkCloud/clc-go-cli/README.md

 clc server create '{"name":"myserv","source-server-id":"<template-id>","group-id":"<group-id>","cpu":1,"memory-gb":1}'
 ```

-Be careful with JSON though.
+Be careful with JSON.
 Keys and string values have to be enclosed in **double** quotes.
 Also, an expression may fail to be parsed unless it is enclosed in quotes, mainly because commas and spaces usually have special meanings in shells.

-Moreover, there is yet another notation for describing objects:
+There is another notation for describing objects:

 ```
 clc server create "name=myserv,source-server-id='<template-id>',group-id='<group-id>',cpu=1,memory-gb=1"
 ```

-In this case you can use both `'` and `"` for both values and the whole expression but be sure to escape special characters as it has been partly described for JSON.
-Note that this notation does not support nested objects and arrays.
+In this case you can use both `'` and `"` for both values and the whole expression, but be sure to escape special characters, as it has been partly described for JSON.

+**Note:** this notation does not support nested objects and arrays.

-Finally, you can mix the ways described:
+You can also mix both options:

 ```
 clc server create '{"name":"myserv"}' source-server-id='<template-id>' --group-id <group-id> --cpu 1 --memory-gb 1
 ```

-Be sure to put all the data **not bound to any command key** first, otherwise it will be interpreted as a value or an item of an array for the preceding command key.
+**Note:** Be sure to put all the data **not bound to any command key** first, otherwise it will be interpreted as a value or an item of an array for the preceding command key.

-Wait until the server has been created:
+**Wait until the server has been created:**

 ```
 clc wait
 ```

-Query only servers with status "active" and see the output as a table:
+**Query only servers with status "active" and see the output as a table:**

 ```
 clc server list --all --filter status=active --output table
 ```

-Increase the server's CPUs count and log the HTTP request/response data:
+**Increase the server's CPUs count and log the HTTP request/response data:**

 ```
 clc server update --server-id <server_id> --cpu 2 --trace
 ```

-Show billing details of the servers of the group as a table:
+**Show billing details of the servers of the group as a table:**

 ```
 clc group get-billing-details --group-id <group-id> --query groups.<group-id>.servers --output table
 ```

-Make a skeleton of a command for getting groups with servers inside:
+**Make a skeleton of a command for getting groups with servers inside:**

 ```
 clc group list --filter 'servers-count>0' --generate-cli-skeleton > groups_with_servers.json
 ```

-Apply the skeleton:
+**Apply the skeleton:**

 ```
 clc group list --from-file groups_with_servers.json